magesuite/theme-creativeshop/README.md

 # Magento 2 Creativeshop theme
-This this is our parent theme fo shops based on Magento 2.
+This this is our parent theme for shops based on Magento 2.

 ## Getting started
 ### Requirements